-And then you know, and David stone was like hugging me going, Oh, congratulations.
+And then you know, and David Stone was like hugging me going, Oh, congratulations.
 That’s fantastic.
-And the one thing that the media David stone was of course, he’s British, and we’re in London and the British press grabbed him and said, so how does it feel to be beat by a woman?
+And the one thing that the media David Stone was of course, he’s British, and we’re in London and the British press grabbed him and said, so how does it feel to be beaten by a woman?
 You know, that was the first question.

 But to stand there and, and have them put that around your neck.
 It was just like, Whoa, this is incredible.
 You know, so, yeah, and it was something on you know, and never ever thought would happen, because all those years before, you know, and I did have a chance of going to Beijing in 2008 with rowing but we’re trying to qualify and we missed by point eight of a second, you know,